yimuchen/SiPMCalibControl/ctlcmd/manual/cli_analyze.md

 @details This is a test

-This class is based on the following meta-command classes: For details on how the arguments affects the command behavior follow the links.
+This class is based on the following meta-command classes.
+For details on how the arguments affects the command behavior follow the links.

 - [hscanxycmd](@ref ctlcmd.cmdbase.hscancmd): For specifying the horizontal